soundio/sequence-json/README.md

 ---

-## event
+## Event

 ```js
 [beat, type, ...]
 ```

-An event is an array with a start `beat` and an event `type` as it's first two members, and a length that depends on `type`.
+`beat` – FLOAT<br/>

-`beat` – FLOAT, describes a point in time from the start of the sequence<br/>
+Describes a point in time from the start of the sequence in beats.

+`type` – STRING<br/>
-`type` – STRING, the event type, determines the structure of the rest of the data in the event array:
+The event type, determines the length of the event array and the structure of the rest of its values:

 | beat   | type         | 2 | 3 | 4 | 5 |
 | :----- | :----------- | :--- | :--- | :--- | :--- |